-United Natural Foods (NYSE: UNFI) shares are trading at a deep discount compared with the market’s 35 price-to-earnings ratio.
-Despite being a low margin food distributor, it trades at a price-to-sales of 0.03, and a forward price-to-earning ratio under 5.
+United Natural Foods (NYSE: UNFI) shares are trading at a deep discount compared with the market's price-to-earnings ratio of 35.
+Despite being a low-margin food distributor, it trades at a price-to-sales of 0.03, and a forward price-to-earnings ratio under 5.
 It is also trading under book value making it one of the most attractive value stocks in the market right now.

 Latest Earnings Report

 UNFI’s fiscal year ended last quarter, the company posted a record full-year Adjusted EBITDA of $673 million and reduced its net debt by $388 million.
 By the end of the fourth fiscal quarter, UNFI delivered impressive growth and excellent operational results, posting Adjusted EPS of $2.72/share for the year.